fishysyxx/cs2-bunnyhop-ahk/README.md

 enjoy

 # I am Not responsible for anything that happens to your game account using this, as it is considered a cheat

+This also requires strafing skill it does not strafe for you and is completely external, which means it does not write game memory and jump perfectly